The Warning (Queensrÿche album)

-The Warning is the first studio album by American heavy metal band Queensrÿche, released on September 7, 1984, and reissued on May 6, 2003, with three bonus tracks.
+The Warning is the debut studio album by American progressive metal band Queensrÿche, released on September 7, 1984, and reissued on May 6, 2003, with three bonus tracks.

+The Warning shows the band in an early stage of development, playing straight heavy metal songs unlike later albums in which more experimentation was expressed.
+The album's lyrics explore themes such as mysticism and the occult.

+It was a moderate commercial success in the United States, although none of the singles charted domestically.
+However, "Take Hold of the Flame" was an international hit, particularly in Japan.

 In 2019, Metal Hammer ranked it as the 13th best power metal album of all time.